 - Clean under the mowing housing.

-- Check the blade and engine mounting fasteners, and tighen them if loose.
+- Check the blade and engine mounting fasteners, and tighten them if loose.

 - Ensure that the blade stops within 3 seconds after releasing the blade control bar.